Battle Mountain in Lander County, Nevada — The American Mountains (Southwest)

 Erected 1970 by Nevada State Park System and Lander County Board of County Commissioners.
 (Marker Number 95.)

 Other nearby markers.
-At least 1 other marker is within 15 miles of this marker, measured as the crow flies.
-Valmy (approx. 14.4 miles away).
+At least 2 other markers are within 15 miles of this marker, measured as the crow flies.
+Votes for Women (within shouting distance of this marker); Valmy (approx. 14.4 miles away).

 Also see . . .
 New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
 Minor changes have been made to the marker for grammar and readability.
 The marker has been amended to remove the wording "angry" and "after the Indians had attacked their wagons" in the first paragraph and "hauled by long jerk-line teams" in the third paragraph.
 The link will take you to the Nevada SHPO page for the marker with the amended text.
 (Submitted on November 12, 2013, by Duane Hall of Abilene, Texas.)